What Is Charging Order Protection?

 Wyoming and Delaware lead:

 Delaware: 6 Del.
-C. § 18-703 provides that charging order is the exclusive remedy, regardless of member count.
-Reverse veil piercing prohibited by statute.
+C. § 18-703 treats the charging order as the exclusive remedy against the LLC interest, with reverse veil piercing restricted by statute.
+The same forum-and-facts caveats apply.

 Other strong states: Nevada, Alaska, South Dakota (trust-friendly states with strong LLC statutes).